IDMNYU/audiolab/docs/multichannel.md

 # Quickstart

 To work with the system:
-* Power on the Furman power conditioner.
+* Turn on the Furman power conditioner.
-* Power on the bottom QSC amplifier.
+* Turn on the bottom QSC amplifier.
 * Connect to the USB cable attached to the 16A.
 * Select the MOTU 16A as your audio interface.
    * Outputs are 1-8 (full-range) and 17 (sub).